ICHEC-learn/ACM40640-PH504/README.md

 (Meeting ID: 933 2854 8207, Passcode: 511653)

 You can find the schedule and details about the course in the [Course Outline](Course_Outline_Jan23.pdf).
 You can find how to login to the system that will be used during the semester [here](https://media.heanet.ie/page/56a6eb1c564d429fade36e0d66e828a1).
-Please contact with buket.gursoy at ichec.ie to get a username for the machine.
+You can find your username for the machine in the [usernames_Blackboard.pdf](usernames_Blackboard.pdf) file.